Gluten-Free Labeling of Foods

 On August 2, 2013, FDA issued a final rule defining “gluten-free” for food labeling, which will help consumers, especially those living with celiac disease, be confident that items labeled “gluten-free” meet a defined standard for gluten content.

-The regulation will provide a uniform standard for manufacturers who choose to label their products as “gluten-free.”
+- News Release: FDA defines "gluten-free" for food labeling - The regulation will provide a uniform standard for manufacturers who choose to label their products as “gluten-free.”
 It will also help the estimated one in every 133 people - about 3 million people in the United States – who have celiac disease, a condition that can only be managed by eating a gluten-free diet.

-People with celiac disease can now have confidence in the meaning of a “gluten free” label on foods.
+- Consumer Update: What is Gluten-Free?
+FDA Has an Answer - People with celiac disease can now have confidence in the meaning of a “gluten free” label on foods.

 - FDA’s Responses to Comments on the Report Titled ‘Health Hazard Assessment for Gluten Exposure in Individuals with Celiac Disease (PDF - 156KB)

 - Health Hazard Assessment for Gluten Exposure in Individuals with Celiac Disease (PDF - 469KB)